ewtoombs/infiniboard/README.md

 * quantify mouse to screen response
 * scons debug=0 is spectacularly broken in multiple ways
 * touch screens and smart boards, pending acquisition of capable hardware.
-* vulkan, pending acquisition of vulkan-capable hardware.
+* vulkan, pending acquisition of capable hardware.
 If this ever *actually* happens, support for OpenGL and its perpetually-broken-ass self will probably be dropped.
 * rust rewrite, pending vulkan and the arrival of some definitely-not-broken vulkan and glfw bindings for rust.
 Because holy actual shit, C is terrible.
   But there are worse things than C and one of them is debugging broken vulkan